kmamykin/blog.mamykin.com/posts/2021-05-15-running-X-apps-on-mac-with-docker/index.md

 One outstanding issue here is GPU support: for the apps requesting GPU context (e.g. rviz for ROS) I have not gotten this to work.
 If you have an idea how to approach that, let me know in the comments.

+### See also
+* [http://wiki.ros.org/docker/Tutorials/GUI](http://wiki.ros.org/docker/Tutorials/GUI) - Linux centric, does not work on Mac
+* https://github.com/mviereck/x11docker - only supports Linux and Windows hosts, not Macs